 Visiting the Merv oasis

 After reading the beautiful words in the guidebook, some travellers complain that there isn’t much to see at Merv.
-We understand; if you’re not a history buff and your imagination isn’t sparked by ruins, then it is just another pile of bricks (be it a very large, historically important pile of bricks!).
-Don’t go if you recognise yourself in this.
+We understand.
+If you’re not a history buff and your imagination isn’t sparked by ruins, then it is just another pile of bricks.

 First off, come early.
-It will be less hot if you come in summer, and a morning mist illuminated by a glowing desert sunset makes for a memorable introduction to the lost city.
+It will be less hot, and a morning mist illuminated by a glowing desert sunset makes for a memorable introduction to the lost city.

 At 20m high, the round adobe wall of the fortress of Erk Kala is the biggest and most impressive of the remains at Merv.
 It was built by the Achaemenids and represents the oldest of all remains.